Bristol-Myers' third quarter 2014 adjusted earnings of $0.45 per

-share beat the Zacks Consensus Estimate by 2 cents.
-Adjusted
+share beat the Zacks Consensus Estimate by 4 cents.
+Net sales

-Net sales (including the diabetes business) slipped 1% to $3.8
+(including the diabetes business) however slipped 4% to $3.92

 billion.
-Key oncology drugs performed very well in the quarter.
+Key oncology drugs performed encouragingly in the quarter.

 Bristol-Myers has been trying to offset the declining sales of some

-of its important products by bringing in new products through
+of its important products by bringing in new products.
+We are

-N.Y.-based Bristol-Myers Squibb Company is a major producer and
+New York-based Bristol-Myers Squibb Company is a major producer

 products.
 The company manufactures and sells branded pharmaceutical